Michelle Pfeiffer

 Michelle Marie Pfeiffer (/ˈfaɪfər/ FY-fər; born April 29, 1958) is an American actress and producer.
-One of the most bankable stars in Hollywood during the 1980s and 1990s, her performances have earned her various accolades, including a Golden Globe Award and a British Academy Film Award, along with nominations for three Academy Awards and a Primetime Emmy Award.
+One of Hollywood's most bankable stars of the 1980s and 1990s, her work has earned her numerous accolades, including a BAFTA Award and a Golden Globe, in addition to nominations for three Academy Awards and three Primetime Emmy Awards.

-Pfeiffer began her acting career with minor roles in television and film, before securing her first leading role in Grease 2 (1982).
-She achieved wider recognition for her breakthrough performance as Elvira Hancock in Scarface (1983), which brought her mainstream success.
-This was followed by leading roles in The Witches of Eastwick (1987) and Tequila Sunrise (1988).
-Pfeiffer received the first of six consecutive Golden Globe Award nominations for Married to the Mob (1988).
-She earned consecutive Academy Award nominations for Dangerous Liaisons (1988), for Best Supporting Actress, and The Fabulous Baker Boys (1989), for Best Actress, winning a Golden Globe Award for the latter.
+Pfeiffer began her career in the late 1970s with minor television and film appearances.
+After landing her first leading role in Grease 2 (1982), her breakthrough came with her portrayal of Elvira Hancock in Scarface (1983).
+Mainstream success followed with The Witches of Eastwick (1987), Tequila Sunrise (1988), and Married to the Mob (1988); her performance in the latter earned Pfeiffer her first of six consecutive Golden Globe nominations.
+She earned consecutive Academy Award nominations, Best Supporting Actress for Dangerous Liaisons (1988) and Best Actress for The Fabulous Baker Boys (1989), winning a Golden Globe for the latter.

-Established as one of the highest-paid actresses of the 1990s, Pfeiffer starred in The Russia House (1990) and Frankie and Johnny (1991).
-In 1992, she portrayed Catwoman in Batman Returns, and received her third Academy Award nomination for Love Field.
-She went on to appear in The Age of Innocence (1993) and Wolf (1994).
+By the early 1990s, Pfeiffer was one of the world's highest-paid actresses.
+She played Catwoman in Batman Returns (1992) and received her third Academy Award nomination for Love Field (1992).
+She continued to star in prominent films throughout the decade, including Frankie & Johnny (1991), The Age of Innocence (1993), and Wolf (1994).
 Through her production company, Via Rosa Productions, she produced and starred in several films, including Dangerous Minds (1995).
-Pfeiffer reduced her workload in the 2000s to focus on her family, appearing in select projects such as What Lies Beneath (2000), White Oleander (2002), Hairspray, and Stardust (both 2007).
+In the 2000s, Pfeiffer reduced her workload to focus on her family, appearing in select projects such as What Lies Beneath (2000), White Oleander (2002), Hairspray, and Stardust (both 2007).

 Following a hiatus, Pfeiffer returned to prominence in 2017 with roles in Where Is Kyra?, Mother!, and Murder on the Orient Express.
-That same year, she received her first Primetime Emmy Award nomination for portraying Ruth Madoff in the television film The Wizard of Lies.
-In 2020, she earned her eighth Golden Globe Award nomination for French Exit.
-Since 2018, Pfeiffer has portrayed Janet van Dyne in the Marvel Cinematic Universe, beginning with Ant-Man and the Wasp.
+That same year, she received her first Primetime Emmy Award nomination for the television film The Wizard of Lies, followed by her eighth Golden Globe nomination for French Exit in 2020.
+Since Ant-Man and the Wasp (2018), Pfeiffer has played Janet van Dyne in the Marvel Cinematic Universe.
+As of 2026, she stars as family matriarchs in the streaming television series The Madison and Margo's Got Money Troubles; her work as both an actress and producer on the latter earned her two Primetime Emmy Award nominations.